JhonGlidden/starter-hugo-academic/content/_index.md

           description: |2-
               Projects related to Data Analytics in :
               * DocumentCloud
-              * * Manejo de APIs de la nube para la extracción y estructuración de texto de imágenes o PDFs.
+              * * Management of cloud APIs for extracting and structuring text from images or PDFs.
-              * * Creación y manejo de proyectos.
+              * * Creation and management of projects.
               * Ingelsi Cia Ltda
               * * Management of IBM Cloud Pak for Data.
               * * Cloud analytics solutions.